benmmari/genetic-algorithm-example/README.md

 # Genetic Algorithm Example

 ## Purpose
 The purpose of this program is to illustrate the problem solving capabilities of genetic algorithms.
-By starting off with a set of random 'solutions' i.e organisms, the program will converge on the ideal solution after iterating through multiple generations.
+The program will start off with a list of random 'solutions' i.e organisms, then it will continuously iterate through progressive generations, only stopping when the fittest organism has reached the global maximum.
+The fitness calculation is based on the similarity of the organism and the provided solution.
+Note that the organisms do not know what the solution is, they are just guided by selective pressure over many generations.

+## The Basics
+An Organism is made up of a group of Chromosomes and a Chromosome is comprised of a number of Genes.
+In this program each Organism needs to have an even number of Chromosomes and each Chromosome is made up of one Gene.
+In this current version of the program, a Gene can be value from a set of values that consists of the 26 letters in the English Alphabet as well as the underscore (i.e [A,B,C...X,Y,Z,\_]).
+The provided solution must be an even combination of these characters.

+I.e "\_WE\_", "EVOLVE", "OVER", "MILLENIA"

+## The Algorithm

 In each iteration the following takes place:
 1. Sorting of the population by organism fitness (defined by the fitness calculation)
 2. Killing off of half of the population, based on fitness ranking
 3. Reproduction of the remaining organisms

-   During reproduction each parent contributes half of it's chromosomes to the child.
+   During reproduction, each parent contributes half of it's chromosomes to the child.

-   After the parents have contributed their chromosomes to the child, there will be a random mutation that takes place within the child organism which will replace one of the randomly selected genes with a gene from the possible set of genes.
+   After the parents have contributed their chromosomes to the child, there will be a random mutation that takes place within the child organism, which will replace one of the randomly selected genes with a gene from the possible set of genes.

-## The Basics
+## Definitions
-An Organism is made up of a set of Chromosomes and a Chromosome is comprised of a number of Genes.
-In this program each Organism needs to have an even set of Chromosomes and each Chromosome is made up of one Gene.
-Currently the Gene population consists of the 26 letters in the English Alphabet as well as the underscore (i.e A,B,C...X,Y,Z,_).
-Thus the provided solution can be any even combination of these characters.

-I.e "\_WE\_", "EVOLVE", "OVER", "MILLENIA"
+population capacity - integer - the maximum capacity of the population.
+initial population size - integer - how many organisms in the first generation.
+the solution - string - an ordered combination of genes.
+no. of generations to print - integer -  when the simulation comes to an end it will print out the family tree of the solution for N generations.

 ## How To Run: